scionproto/scion/doc/dev/design/NAT-address-discovery.rst

 Background
 ==========
-[Introduction of the topic, description of the problem being solved.]

 Scenario: A client sends a packet to a server, containing the clients (assumed) address/port as SRC address.
 The server receives the packet and uses the SRC address/port as DST in the response packet.
 Back in the destination AS, the border router (BR) uses the DST address/port from the response packet to forward it to the client.